 - Being slightly overweight in your 70s may help you live longer than those who are normal-weight or underweight.

 - More than 40 percent of people 90 + suffer from dementia and almost 80 percent are disabled.
 Both conditions are more common in women than men.

 - About half of those 90+ with dementia do not have sufficient Alzheimer’s-related plaque growth in their brains to explain their cognitive loss.

 - Individuals 90 +who carry the APOE2 gene are less likely to have Alzheimer’s-like dementia but much more likely to have Alzheimer’s-related plaque growth in their brains.

-- Poor physical performance is associated with increased risk of dementia.
+- Poor physical performance is associated with an increased risk of dementia.

 I was particularly interested in #2.
 I like the idea that being slightly pudgy is actually a good thing after all.
 Yee Haw!
-(Notice I said slightly pudgy)
+(Notice I said slightly pudgy not obese.)